First Link ®

 Why First Link® matters:

 The diagnosis of dementia can be frightening, plunging families into a confusing network of medical care and social services.
 People may not know what to do or who to call.
-Too often families struggle to cope with the challenges alone, waiting until crisis, an emergency room visit, or caregiver burnout before seeking help.
+Too often families struggle to cope with the changes alone, unknowingly waiting until crisis, an emergency room visit, or caregiver burnout before seeking help.

 First Link® bridges the gap between diagnosis and support.
 It offers a single point of entry to appropriate health-care information and referral to other services available locally, such as medications, respite programs, education, and life planning.
 Families learn about, plan for, and adjust to the journey of dementia.